fibasile/woodyuikit/README.md

 Source Files
 ------------

+Source files are available in PDF and dxf format.

-In the dxf folder you can find the kit's source files in Autocad R13 DXF Format.
+We are using Autocad R13 DXF Format.

 Boxed product